 |Nine Maidens Lake natural reserve area|

 The city of Jincheng is in the southeastern part of Shanxi province, adjacent to Taihang Mountain to the east, Central China to the south, the Huanghe River to the west, and Yanshan Mountain to the north, and covers a 9,490-square-kilometer area.
-It has 188,920 hectares of cultivated land and a population was 2,197,100 (2004 census) with the non-agricultural population amounting to 466,500.
-It has 22 ethnic groups, with the Hui being the largest.
+It has 188,920 hectares of cultivated land and a population of 2,353,000 (2019 census).
+It has 22 ethnic groups living in the city.

 Jincheng is an important transportation hub for Shanxi and Central China and is easily accessible, with the Taijiao Railway line (from Taiyuan, Shanxi to Jiaozuo, Henan province) and the Houyue line (Houma, Shanxi to Yueshan, Henan) passing through the city.
 The Jinjiao Freeway (from Jincheng to Jiaozuo), Changjin freeway (from Changzhi to Jincheng, Shanxi), Provincial Rd 207, and other roads convene for a convenient transportation network.